 - Maintain Satisfactory Academic Progress

-- Do not be in default of any loan or owe repayment on a Federal Grant
+- Not in default of any loan or owing repayment on a Federal Grant

 - Demonstrate financial need (if applicable)